christangga/IF4031-RabbitChat/README.md

 # IF4031-RabbitChat
-Implementation of IRC-Like Chatting System using RabbitMQ in Windows
+Implementation of IRC-Like Chatting System using RabbitMQ in Windows using Java

 By:
 - Christ Angga Saputra - 13512019
 - Jeffrey Lingga Binangkit - 13512059

+The server we use is `167.205.32.46:5672`

+We use 3 exchanges in this application for:
+- 019059_logs for sending all logs to all online clients.
+Exchange type is fanout.
+- 019059_users for sending all online users to all online clients.
+Exchange type is fanout.
+- 019059_channels for sending messages in all channels.
+Exchange type is direct with channelname as binding.

 ## Petunjuk instalasi/building
 1. Ada 2 cara untuk instalasi program ini, yaitu: